 How did a simple man with so little accomplish so much in such a short time?

-It could be argued that Gurudev was assisted in the creation of his spiritual blockbuster by a brilliant scriptwriter.
+We could argue that Gurudev was assisted in creating his spiritual blockbuster by a brilliant scriptwriter.
 It was destiny that conspired to help him fulfil his mission.
-However, the more accurate answer to this question is — he looked within!
+However, the more accurate answer to this question is – he looked within!
 He once told a disciple that when one goes to a temple to plead for the fulfilment of one’s desire, it is not the temple’s energy that provides a solution.
 That wish is fulfilled by the jivaatma, the spark of the consciousness supreme that resides within each being.